Gianluca Violante: Education and career

 Violante received a Laurea in Economics from the University of Torino in 1992, and a Ph.D. in economics from the University of Pennsylvania in 1997.
 Between 1997 and 2002 he taught at University College London before joining New York University as an assistant professor in 2002.
 He received a full professorship in 2011 and joined Princeton University in 2016.
 He is a fellow of the Econometric Society and won the 2019 economics in central banking award of the Central Banking Institute.

 Research

 Household finance

 In a 2014 paper with Greg Kaplan and Justin Weidner, Violante shows that a sizable share of households own little liquid wealth despite holding significant illiquid wealth.
 The authors call such households "wealthy hand-to-mouth".
 Because the wealthy hand-to-mouth have little liquid wealth they react strongly to transitory income shocks and therefore have high MPCs.
 This has important implications for fiscal and monetary policy (see HANK models).
-Violante further shows Greg Kaplan that models featuring wealthy hand-to-mouth (i.e. with one liquid asset and one illiquid asset) yield aggregate responses to fiscal shocks one order of magnitude higher than standard one-asset models, consistent with empirical evidence.
+The paper further shows that models featuring wealthy hand-to-mouth (i.e. with one liquid asset and one illiquid asset) yield aggregate responses to fiscal shocks one order of magnitude higher than standard one-asset models, consistent with empirical evidence.